Kavi Mailing List Manager Help

 Unsubscribe alternate address <listname-unsubscribe-username=host.tld@example.org>

-You can use this address command to cancel a subscription that is sent to a different address than the one from which you send the unsubscribe command, but the confirmation request will be sent to the account being unsubscribed before the subscription will be terminated.
-This prevents others from unsubscribing you via email without your permission.
+You can use this address command to remove an address from the subscription lists that is different than the one you use to send this command.
+The confirmation request will be sent to the account being unsubscribed before the subscription is removed to prevent others from unsubscribing you without your permission.

 The command begins with the familiar 'listname-subscribe' command address described previously, but you also need to provide the address of the alternate account.
 Just add a hyphen and your address (substituting an equal sign ('=') instead of an at sign ('@')) after the command.

-Send email to listowner <listname-owner@example.org> If you need to get in touch with the human owner of this list, send an email to this address.
-This is the one command where you want to include a subject and message (body) for your email.
+Send email to listowner <listname-owner@example.org> If you want to send a message to the human owner of this list, send an email to this address.
+Remember to provide a human-readable subject and message (body).

 Back to top